Temperature to drop in country

 By Laman Ismayilova

-Intermittent rain is expected in Baku and on the Absheron peninsula on November 14.
-Mild northwest wind will intensify.
+Ecologists predict changeable cloudy and rainy weather in Baku and on the Absheron peninsula on Novemver 20.
+Mild north wind will blow.

+In Baku, the temperature will range from 7 to 9 °Cat night, 10-12 °C in the daytime.

-The atmospheric pressure will rise from 769 mm mercury column to 772 mm mercury column.
-Relative humidity will be 80-90 percent.
+Atmospheric pressure will rise from above the normal – 768 to 770 mm.
+Relative humidity will be 70-80 percent.

-Rainy weather is expected in the northern and eastern regions.
-Rain will intensify in some places.
-Fog will be observed in the different places.
+Snow is predicted in mountainous areas.
 East wind will blow and intensify occasionally in some places.

-As for the medical-meteorological forecast, temperature is expected to drop from November 14 till November 17, which may cause anxiety in some meteo-sensitive people.
+As for the medical-meteorological forecast, the weather will be unfavorable for some meteo-sensitive people.

 ---